temporalio/documentation/docs/application-development/testing.md

 }
 ```

-In the test case above we:
+In the preceding test case, we do the following:

-1. Instantiate instance of `ActivityMocker` class in `setUp()` method of the test.
+1. Instantiate `ActivityMocker` in the `setUp()` method of the test.
-2. Don't forget to clear the cache after each test in `tearDown()`.
+2. Clear the cache after each test in `tearDown()`.
-3. Mock an activity call to return a string `world`.
+3. Mock an Activity call to return a string `world`.

-To mock a failure use `expectFailure()` method:
+To mock a failure, use the `expectFailure()` method:

 ```php
 $this->activityMocks->expectFailure('SimpleActivity.echo', new \LogicException('something went wrong'));